 $1.3 billion plan implements robust distance learning, safety measures

-The House-Senate plan, announced this morning during a Capitol press conference, requires local school districts and health departments to work together to develop health and safety standards that are best for their unique area.
+The House-Senate plan, announced this morning during a Capitol news conference, requires local school districts and health departments to work together to develop health and safety standards that are best for their unique area.

 The Return to Learn plan also:

-• Includes a $500 per teacher payment as hazard and overtime pay and to help cover costs incurred due to transitioning to distance learning teaching plans.
+• Includes a $500 per teacher payment as hazard and overtime pay to help cover costs incurred due to transitioning to distance learning teaching plans.

 • Delivers $80 million to intermediate school districts to assist schools in coordinating and implementing distance learning plans and safety measures.